kallewesterling/django-app-documentation/markdown/backend/2-populating-the-database.md

 | `--resetusers` | Removes all the users in the database and starts a fresh installation from the [users.yml](../settings/add-new-user.md) file. |
 | `--force` | Automatically selects "yes" for questions about whether database objects should be updated.
 "Forces" its way. |

+!!! info

-To read more detail about each of these commands and their respective required flags, etc., see [here](../under-the-hood/ingest.md).
+    [Click here](../debugging/under-the-hood/ingest.md) to read more detail about each of these commands and their respective required flags.
 All of this is described in the [debugging](../debugging/index.md) part of the documentation.